 You might know it as Devil’s Ivy, Ceylon Creeper, or Epipremnum aureum, but most people know it simply as Pothos.
 Pothos is one of the most beloved houseplants available here in the US, and for good reason.
 It’s easy to care for and propagate, it looks gorgeous hanging in a window or over a bookshelf, and it comes in many different varieties.
 It’s also generally disease and pest free.

 Pothos is a vine with heart-shaped leaves that belongs to the Araceae family.
 It is native to the Society Islands in the South Pacific (think Bora Bora), where it can grow up to 66 feet long!
+(Indoors, it usually only grows to around 6 feet.)
 Today you can find it growing wild in most tropical regions of the world; it’s considered an invasive weed in some places.
-Indoors it usually only grows to about 6 feet.
 It’s on NASA’s list of air-purifying houseplants, but it is toxic when consumed, so be sure to keep it away from pets that like to nibble on leaves.

 Types of Pothos